 Add at the end of cooking:

-- 3 tablespoons mango chutney plus extra to serve
+- 3 tablespoon mango chutney plus extra to serve

 - 1 tablespoon lemon juice

-- 4 tablespoons cashews rough chopped, toasted with 1 teaspoon of garam masala or plain
+- 4 tablespoon cashews rough chopped, toasted with 1 teaspoon of garam masala or plain

-- 10 grams coriander chopped, keep the stalks and add to the soup along with the veggies
+- 10 gram coriander/cilantro chopped, keep the stalks and add to the soup along with the veggies

 Sauté veggies with vegan stock: